sumukhSR3/Motion_sensor/README.md

 Used to investigate my housemates' suspicions that a cat has been sneaking into our house in the early morning via our front door mail slot.

 ### User Interface and What To Expect
-Constantly displays the camera feed and a 'delta' feed, a black and white representation of movement in the environment.
+Constantly displays the camera feed and two 'delta' feeds, both being grayscale representations of movement in the environment.
+One delta feed's pixels are given by the absolute difference in intensity between each frame, so faster movement gives higher intensity pixels.
+The other is that feed converted to black and white by thresholding with a parameter (default=8).

-When motion is detected, it begins saving both video feeds.
-The video feeds are saved until 30 seconds has passed without movement.
+When motion is detected, it begins saving the three video feeds.
+These are saved until 30 seconds has passed without movement.
 The videos are saved to timestamped folders, and the camera feed video is annotated with the time and the status (whether motion is detected at each given moment).

 To safely exit the program, press the escape key while one of the two windows is selected.